Skip to contents

 Define the category

-To define a category we use the function question_category() and we have to indicate its name: it creates an object of class question_category.
+To define a category we use the function question_category() and we have to indicate its name: It creates an object of class question_category.

 Below is a call to the function with the values of the parameters that we usually define.